Broker Tips: How to Grow Your Insurance Book of Business

 Keep Emails Short: According to HubSpot, the ideal sales email is between 50 to 125 words.
 Long, overwrought messages will most likely get ignored, as the prospect quickly zones out on the second paragraph.
 Try to keep your emails short and on-point unless you’re able to provide an answer to their issues or a valuable resource.

 Offer a Referral Program: If your insurance book of business already includes a long list of satisfied clients, don’t hesitate to use them to find new ones.
-Start a referral program for your clients and offer them rewards for pointing other businesses looking for insurance towards you.
-Even in today’s digital era, word-of-mouth recommendations from trusted sources can go a long way towards building a book of business.
+Start a referral program for your clients and offer them rewards for pointing other businesses looking for insurance toward you.
+Even in today’s digital era, word-of-mouth recommendations from trusted sources can go a long way toward building a book of business.
 This is especially true when we’re talking about something like business insurance, which isn’t necessarily cheap but is still undeniably necessary for businesses to have.